 In one of the more unique directing duos in filmmaking, the Austrian pairing of Veronika Franz and her nephew Severin Fiala have teamed to make some of the most thrilling and intelligent horror films of the last decade.
 They have an innate sense of how the trust within families operate, and how to tear at those fibers of that trust to make for gripping and brutal psychological stories.
 They have also mastered the art of secrecy in their movies, allowing the dread to build, and allowing your mind to try and piece together the mysteries without ever losing the audience.

 Brea Grant has become something of a Renaissance woman of horror.
 She has done a little bit of everything there is to do in film.
 She arrived in Hollywood an in-demand starlet on the hit TV show Heroes, and parlayed that work into recurring roles for Friday Night Lights, Dexter, and other TV programs.
-At the same time she picked up some key roles in low-budget horror, notably the Rob Zombie reboot of Halloween II, Trance, and Detour.
-Recently, she has found a knack for writing, as she both wrote and starred in the recently released Lucky, which has been performing well on the festival circuit, as well as recently writing and directing her debut feature 12 Hour Shift starring Angela Bettis (May).
+At the same time, she picked up some key roles in low-budget horror, notably the Rob Zombie reboot of Halloween II, Trance, and Detour.
+Grant has moved from in front of the lens, to behind it, and she just released her directorial feature 12 Hour Shift starring Angela Bettis (May) about an overzealous organ harvesting nurse.
+Ewww!
+This comes hot off the heels of another project, as she both wrote and starred in the recently released semi-autobiographical stalker-slasher thriller Lucky, which has performed well on the festival circuit and was directed by another emerging female director, Natasha Kermani.
 And, if that weren’t enough, she’s written a graphic novel for kids, about Mary Shelly, titled Mary.
 I suspect her new career turn may end up more impactful than her first act.

 In 2015 a subtle piece of nightmare fuel with the innocuous title Honeymoon was released.
 This movie flipped the script from the usual “I think my husband is a monster” to the distaff side.
 Fans of Game Of Thrones actress Rose Leslie will want to see her morph from a loving fiancee to something rather ominous, but she takes her time, and you wonder if this is something psychological or completely… alien.
 Janiak, like many of her female peers has made her mark since in television, taking her horror directing chops to Outcast and Scream: The TV Series.
 But her biggest break to date is the treatment of R.L.
 Stine’s Fear Street, which will debut in 2021 as part of a 3 part film heading to Netflix.